 Problems with Likert scale labels

 In the original software, the labels of the Likert scale were: 1=couldn’t be worse, 2=displeased, 3=mostly dissatisfied, 4=mixed, 5=mostly satisfied, 6=pleased, and 7=couldn’t be better.
 It appeared that these labels were not sufficiently distinct from one another or sensitive in capturing information as, in most cases, patients were seen to choose one positive-oriented rating and one negative-oriented rating, and use these two ratings alone to indicate whether they were satisfied or unsatisfied, more generally.
 In particular, the difference between ‘mostly satisfied’ and ‘pleased’, and ‘mostly dissatisfied’ and ‘displeased’, may have been too subtle for patients to distinguish.
 As the language used to label the scale was not consistent (‘satisfied’ versus ‘pleased’ versus ‘couldn’t be better’), patients did not memorise the labels easily, and appeared to forget which label corresponded with which numerical rating.
 The grammatical structure of the labels ‘couldn’t be better’ and ‘couldn’t be worse’ were notably complex, and appear to have confused patients.
 Thus, the scale was not very meaningful or accessible to them on the whole.
-This rendered the provision of ratings somewhat redundant, and patient inertia in completing these ratings may have the potential to impact negatively on the TR.
+This rendered the provision of ratings somewhat redundant, and patient inertia in completing these ratings may have the potential to impact negatively on the therapeutic relationship.

 Documentation of requests for additional help